DiamondLightSource/blueapi/docs/how-to/run-container.md

 To get a released version, use a numbered release instead of `latest`.

-## Starting the RabbitMQ
+## Starting the message bus

-The worker requires a running instance of RabbitMQ.
+The worker requires a running instance of the message bus, which in this case is RabbitMQ.
 The easiest way to start it is to `compose` the services in `tests/system_tests/compose.yaml`

 ```sh